Mohamed02/ReactJS/ReactApp1/Readme.txt

     Test Driven Development can be done with React with the help of JEST.
     Refer to the project -ReactTestScripts files  1- checkbox.test.js & checkbox.js  and 2.
 App.test.js and App.js for examples

+Routes with React:

+Single Page Applications also can be built with ReactJS usign Routes.
+Refer to the files index.js, pages.js and App.js in the project React Routes